Christmas at the Fairfield House Hotel

 Golfing in Ayrshire

 Why Golf In ScotlandLinks golf is for many the game in its purest form and Scotlandhas seaside courses to spare!Scotland's World Class Hospitality - Every traveller has a different take on what constitutes good hospitality and the strength of a golfing holiday in Scotland is the breadth and depth of...

 Scottish Gold Cup at Ayr Racecourse 2016

-Scotland's famous flat racing festival begins today at Ayr Racecourse and will attract crowds from all over the UK and Ireland.Saturday the 18th of September is the glamorous ladies day where fabulous outfits and over sized hats are a must see!The oldest and most popular race of the this weekend is...
+Scotland's famous flat racing festival starts soon at Ayr Racecourse and will attract crowds from all over the UK and Ireland.Friday the 16th of September 2016 is the glamorous ladies day where fabulous outfits and over sized hats are a must see!The oldest and most popular race of the weekend is on...

 Sailing and Cruises